 Watering orchids too often, limits the oxygen around the roots (which is required for root respiration) and promotes the conditions for root rot.
 Once the roots have died back they can no longer transport the water and nutrients around the plant that helps keep the orchid healthy which causes the leaves to turn yellow as a sign of stress.

-The potting mediums does not have to necessarily retains too much moisture, but may just be too compact and lack the porous qualities that the orchid requires for the roots to function properly.
+The potting mediums do not have to necessarily retain too much moisture, but may just be too compact and lack the porous qualities that the orchid requires for the roots to function properly.

 The pine bark chippings absorb moisture which then evaporate so that the roots can absorb the water vapor which mimics the process in which orchid uptake water in their native environment.

 Moss and potting soil tend to deprive the roots of oxygen due to their much smaller particle size and hold too much moisture around the roots for orchids to tolerate, resulting in yellow leaves.

 How to Save Orchids with Yellow Leaves Due to Overwatering

 - Scale back the watering to once every week.
 If you are watering orchids several times a week, then overwatering is the cause of your orchid leaves turning yellow.
 Orchids should only be watered when the top inch of the potting medium feels dry.
 Typically watering once every week in Spring and Summer and once every 2 weeks in Fall and Winter meets the orchids’ watering requirements without risking root rot.
 However, watering frequency can vary depending on several factors.
 (Read my article on how to water orchids to learn the right watering frequency for your orchid according to the time of year and different conditions).